 Kondo preaches organizing in order.
 This means that, rather than tackling everything at once, you should break everything you intend to organize into various categories and only focus on each of those categories, one at a time, until you’re done.
 Sales does require you to multi-task, and of course, you may get distracted, but breaking up your day into categories of what you’re going to focus on has made many salespeople quite successful.

 For instance, you can devote the first hour of your day to only catching up on existing deals and emails.
 Then the next few hours can be devoted only to prospecting and calling new leads.
 Then you can spend an hour on administrative work, and so on.
-Spiro can help you stay extraordinarily organized with our AI-powered CRM, which not only helps you keep everything in perfect order and can even recommend who to call next, but also has some of the most in-depth reporting in the industry, allowing you a great view into your newly, perfectly-organized pipeline.
+Spiro can help you stay extraordinarily organized, and not only helps you keep everything in perfect order and can even recommend who to call next, but also has some of the most in-depth reporting in the industry, allowing you a great view into your newly, perfectly-organized pipeline.